2005 Major League Baseball Home Run Derby

 The 2005 Century 21 Home Run Derby was a 2005 Major League Baseball All-Star Game event held at Comerica Park, the home field of the Detroit Tigers on July 11, 2005.
 The competition had eight competitors as usual and seven were eliminated over the course of three rounds.
 In honor of the inaugural World Baseball Classic, all the competitors represented their home countries, each representing a different country.
 Bobby Abreu won the derby with 41 home runs over the three rounds, a record at the time.

+Musical guest

+The event opened with a performance by Alter Bridge, performing a cover of "Detroit Rock City" followed by "Open Your Eyes."
+On the latter song, the band was joined by Johnny Damon and Mike Piazza.

 Competitors

 The eight competitors were Venezuela's Bobby Abreu of the Philadelphia Phillies, Canada's Jason Bay of the Pittsburgh Pirates, South Korea's Hee-seop Choi of the Los Angeles Dodgers, the Netherlands' Andruw Jones of the Atlanta Braves, Panama's Carlos Lee of the Milwaukee Brewers, the Dominican Republic's David Ortiz of the Boston Red Sox, Puerto Rico's Iván Rodríguez of the Detroit Tigers, and the United States' Mark Teixeira of the Texas Rangers.